Parts of UK forecast to hit 34C during fourth summer heatwave

 The highest temperatures will be felt in southern parts of the UK.

-Parts of the UK are forecast to reach highs of 34C during the fourth heatwave of the summer.
+Parts of the UK are forecast to reach highs of 34C during the fourth heatwave of the summer on Tuesday as health alerts are set to come into force.

-Southern areas including Berkshire, Oxfordshire and outskirts of London such as Heathrow may reach 34C on Tuesday.
+Southern areas including Berkshire, Oxfordshire and outskirts of London such as Heathrow may reach 34C.

+The UK Health Security Agency (UKHSA) has issued heat health warnings for all of England, with the East Midlands, West Midlands, east of England, London and the south east having been upgraded to amber from 9am on Tuesday to 6pm on Wednesday.

+Yellow heat health warnings are in place for the rest of England.

 Wednesday could bring 33C to 34C heat to eastern England including Lincolnshire, South Yorkshire and East Anglia, and Thursday may see 29C to 30C in London and East Anglia.